kieran-j-burge/PokeUI/README.md

 # PokeUI
 Pokemon UI task for 3 sided cube

+## How to use
+- Simply open the home.html document and start searching and comparing pokemon

 ## Features
 - Search for pokemon using string or integer
 - Randomise a pokemon to view stats